Please introduce yourself.

 I’m Marc Stafford, account manager and lead developer at burningred.
 Alongside the marketing, branding and digital services, we offer a whole host of technical solutions from bespoke business systems development to increasing your web and data security, and beyond.

-Why I don’t work from home
+Why I can’t work from home

 So how would you describe your role?